 Exercises to improve work posture and reduce pain

 Passive posture is when the body naturally assumes a position of ease.
 A person’s standing posture or sitting posture is the one that the body naturally goes to.
-However because the human body has an amazing ability to adapt to its surroundings so our posture can adapt over time to lifestyle conditions we find ourselves in.
+However, because the human body has an amazing ability to adapt to its surroundings, our posture can adapt over time to lifestyle conditions we find ourselves in.

 Athletes have different postures to hairdressers, builders or office workers.

 It is this adaptability of posture based on our surroundings that can cause us problems.
 As we work at desks, in front of computers, typing, answering the phone for hours at a time our posture changes to adapt to these activities.

 What are the implications of our posture on our health?

 Over time, our bodies adapt to these working surroundings.
 Many of us spend 30-40 hours a week doing this 'activity' - the majority of our daily lives.